maliagehan/maker-site/pages/resources/resource_docs/plantcv.md

 <a href="{{site.baseurl}}/images/plantcv/test.png_shapes.png" target="_blank">
 <img src="{{site.baseurl}}/images/plantcv/test.png_shapes.png" align="center" height="250"></a><br>

-For documentation and download of PlantCV go [here](http://plantcv.danforthcenter.org/)
+For for more information, documentation, and download of PlantCV go [here](http://plantcv.danforthcenter.org/)

 PlantCV is an imaging processing package specific for plants that is built upon open-source software platforms <a href="http://opencv.org/">OpenCV</a> <sup>1</sup>,